dafydd2277/dhcpd/README.md

     called `10-containers.conf` already exists in that directory.
 If that is the case, merge the two files as appropriate for your environment.
+1. Copy the logrotate file from the project.
+    ```
+    cp -i ./etc/logrotate.d/containers /etc/logrotate.d/
+    ```
+    The `-i` switch is to force a confirmation question if a file called `containers` already exists in that directory.
+If that is the case, merge the two files as appropriate for your environment.
 1. Modify `.env` to suit your environment.
 1. Modify `compose.yaml` to suit your environment.
 Note that you have to uncomment the appropriate `ports` entry.
 If you want to listen to